- A Teenager’s Guide To An Unforgettable Ireland Vacation With Teens

 I was looking for something more economical and less breakable.
 Among the Christmas tree ornaments I found some from the previous year that were 50% off.
-The one I chose didn’t have year etched into it so it didn’t matter that it wasn’t the latest and it was solid so I could travel fairly safely with it.
+Since the one I chose didn’t have year etched into it, it didn’t matter that it wasn’t the latest.
+Plus, it was solid, so I could travel fairly safely with it.

 This is a cool tour but don’t go with anyone too young or fidgety to be trusted in proximity to a lot of fragile glass.

 It’s impossible to look at the gray stone walls of this 13th century castle on the banks of the river Suir and not think “that’s a castle.”
 From the extraordinary views from the ramparts to the cannonball embedded in the fortress during Cromwell’s invasion, Cahir castle conjures images of catapults and battering rams.